theawesomeharris/Bellabeat-Case-Study-Using-BigQuery-SQL-Tableau/README.md

+# Bellabeat-Data-Analytics-Case-Study
-# Bellabeat-Data-Analytics-Case-Study using BigQuery SQL and Tableau
+This is a data analytics case study using BigQuery SQL and Tableau